maxthunberg/ask-max/DEPLOYMENT.md

 ### 5. Privacy & Security Review

-- [ ] Confirm no sensitive data in knowledge files
+- [ ] Confirm no sensitive data in knowledge base
 - [ ] Verify no PII is logged
 - [ ] Check that API keys are server-side only
 - [ ] Review privacy notice text